openservicemesh/osm-docs/content/docs/demos/prometheus_grafana.md

 ```

 Here use `admin` as user and the password you got from two steps above.
 Next step is to to add Prometheus as data sources for Grafana.
-To do so, naviagte on the menu on the left and look for `Data Sources`, there select to add a `Prometheus` data source type.
+To do so, navigate on the menu on the left and look for `Data Sources`, there select to add a `Prometheus` data source type.

 On the new tab that will open, we just need to point to the Prometheus FQDN from our previous deployment.
 On our case, it was `stable-prometheus-server.metrics.svc.cluster.local` - In general this should be of the form of `<service-name>.<namespace>.svc.cluster.local>`.